Launch Your First Supplement in the US & EU: A Product Guide

 • How long will production take after artwork approval?

 For a first supplement product, cash flow matters.
-The goal is not to get the lowest theoretical unit cost.
 The goal is to launch at a quantity you can realistically sell, learn from, and reorder with confidence.

 5. Build the Formula Around the Claim You Can Actually Make